crcresearch/sw-dev-group-handbook/sw-group-basics.md

 Your scrum team may decide to create a channel for team discussion.

+## Version Control
+### Git
+The CRC uses [git](https://git-scm.com) to version control code.
+Git is the industry standard for versioning and distributing code.

+We generally employ a git branching model that is [gitflow](https://github.com/nvie/gitflow)-ish and loosely resembles the pattern in the related [blog post](http://nvie.com/posts/a-successful-git-branching-model/).

+### GitHub
+The CRC's git projects are usually hosted on GitHub.
+The CRC has a GitHub organization called **crcresearch**.
+Alex is the administrator of this organization and can add you as a collaborator.
+Our academic organization status allows us to use unlimited private repositories within our team.

 ## Monday Dev Group Meetings
 Every Monday at 1:00 PM, we have a software developer group meeting.

 This is a chance to share announcements, information, and ask questions.
 Usually we begin with a fun activity.
 Attendance is required unless you have a scheduled absence.